Information for the Public/Stem cell therapy information

 Stem cell therapy falls under regenerative medicine and offers a potentially revolutionary way to repair diseased and damaged body parts with healthy new cells.
 If the mechanism by which stem cells differentiate can be determined and controlled, it would be possible to engineer replacement tissue that, once implanted, would help the body to heal itself.

-What is the MRC funding into this area?
+What is the MRC funding in this area?

-The MRC invests in several institutes, units and centres and a number of strategic investments that focuse
+The MRC invests in several institutes, units and centres and a number of strategic investments that focus on stem cell research.
+Information on some of these can be found under Key investments.

 Further information on current MRC funded projects can be found on the UKRI Gateway to Research.